-The Scottish Government has announced that Scotland is now in Phase 2 of the routemap out of lockdown.
-‘Phase 2’ sets in motion an easing of the Coronavirus (COVID-19) lockdown restrictions that Scotland has been subject to since March.
+Scotland is currently in Phase 3 of the routemap out of lockdown.
+‘Phase 3’ sets in motion an easing of the Coronavirus (COVID-19) lockdown restrictions that Scotland has been subject to since March; however the Coronavirus infection rate is now rising again in Scotland.

-You can find up to date Easy Read information about the changes to the restrictions in SCLD’s Google Drive Coronavirus resource bank here.
+You can find Easy Read information about the changes to the restrictions in SCLD’s Google Drive Coronavirus resource bank here.

 NHS Scotland’s ‘Test & Protect’ campaign